 And if you’d like more information on how to reverse-engineer your goals, I have good news for you…

-My friend and mentor Dave Lavinsky just published a new book on this exact topic, called Start At The End.
+My friend and mentor Dave Lavinsky has published a book on this exact topic, called Start At The End.
 Dave is one of the leading authorities on business planning, and in his new book, he lays out a step-by-step system for achieving your business goals.